 So for example, if your stopover is 6 hours, you’ll probably have 2 hours in the city.

 3. Is it worth getting out of Singapore Changi Airport on a layover?

-If you are in Singapore for LESS than 6 hours
+If you are in Singapore for LESS than 6 hours or during off hours

-If you are stopping over for less than 6 hours, or if you’re stopping over at night outside normal business hours, then it’s probably not worth getting out of the airport.
+If you are stopping over for less than 6 hours, or if you’re stopping over at night outside regular business hours, then it’s probably not worth getting out of the airport.
 But don’t worry, Changi Airport isn’t considered the best in the world for nothing!
-Check out the Changi Airport website for ideas what to do while transiting.
+Check out the Changi Airport website for ideas on what to do while transiting.